-Salon De Morte
+Salon de Morte

 The European tradition of Salons was an Italian invention of the 16th Century, which subsequently flourished throughout the 17th, 18th and 19th Century when women invited artists and philosophers for discussion and exchange of ideas to the ‘Salon’ of their home.

-They played a vital social role throughout history in the communicating, fostering and sharing of information and new ideas.
+Salons played a vital social role throughout history in the communicating, fostering and sharing of information and new ideas.
 Initially established by women, the salon served not only as a means of self-education and access to information, but as a form of resistance by women against social constraints which restricted their full participation in society.
 These included access to formal education, to enlightened conversation and to intellectual discourse.

 For further information email Dr Michele T. Knight at salondemorte@gmail.com or visit us at Instagram instagram.com/salondemorte/ or Facebook facebook.com/salondemort/